LtARQ/wp-theme-videocatalog/README.md

 ### Description

-    A theme for displaying videos and Bloging purpuse.
+    A theme for displaying videos and Blogging purpose.